Computer-Society-Of-Kirinyaga/Web-development-Hackathon-2025/README.md

 You can ask mentors for guidance throughout the hackathon.
 Collaboration and learning are encouraged!

 ### 15. Where will the hackathon take place?
-The hackathon is an **in-person** event at the Computer Society of Kirinyaga venue.
+The hackathon is an **Hybrid** competition.
 Further details will be shared with participants.

+### 15. If I need help from the oranizing team, how can I reach them?
+Gideon Ngetich - Web development lead - gideonngetich86@gmail.com

 ---